mpadge/hackmd-stat-software/eda-demos.md

 - [ ] G2.0 No documentation on expected lengths of any input variables
 - [x] G2.1 Types of most inputs clearly documented
 - [ ] G2.2 (Not yet implemented in `autotest`, but will be confirmed there.)
+- [ ] G2.3 `match.arg()` not used for single-valued character inputs, nor is
+  `tolower()` or equivalent used to avoid sensitivity to case.
-- [x] G2.3 Not applicable
+- [x] G2.4 Not applicable
-- [ ] G2.4 No mention of how factors are handled
+- [ ] G2.5 No mention of how factors are handled
-- [x] G2.5 All standard input forms accepted
+- [x] G2.6 All standard input forms accepted
-- [ ] G2.6 (Not yet checked)
+- [ ] G2.7 (Not yet checked)
-- [x] G2.7 Not applicable
+- [x] G2.8 Not applicable
-- [x] G2.8 Different classes of tabular input yield consistent results
+- [x] G2.9 Different classes of tabular input yield consistent results
-- [x] G2.9 Missing data appropriately handled
+- [x] G2.10 Missing data appropriately handled
-- [x] G2.10 No user control over missing data needed here
+- [x] G2.11 No user control over missing data needed here
-- [x] G2.11 All missing data appropriately pre-processed
+- [x] G2.12 All missing data appropriately pre-processed
-- [x] G2.12 Undefined values appropriately handled, although no options provided to remove them, even though such options could be useful here.
+- [x] G2.13 Undefined values appropriately handled, although no options provided to remove them, even though such options could be useful here.
 - [ ] G3.0 File name specifications (in `ExpReport()` function) **not**
   appropriately parsed, rather simply assumed to be `*.html`.